Iris lactea: Taxonomy

-Many new names were considered but finding out which name was first used and should have precedence has been difficult.
-So it has generally been left as Iris lactea (Pallas).
+Many new names were considered, but determining which name was first used and should have precedence has been difficult, so it has generally been left as Iris lactea (Pallas).

 Iris lactea is an accepted name by the RHS, and it was verified by United States Department of Agriculture Agricultural Research Service on 2 October 2014.

 Distribution and habitat

 Iris lactea comes from wide range of areas.
 It is native to temperate and tropical regions of Asia.

 Range

 It is found in Afghanistan, Kashmir (including Guraiz and Himachal Pradesh), Kazakhstan, Central Asia, India (including Ladakh), Pakistan, Russia (in Siberia and Primorye), Tibet, China, Mongolia and Korea.
 In China, it is found within the Chinese provinces of Anhui, Gansu, Hebei, Heilongjiang, Henan, Hubei, Jiangsu, Jilin, Liaoning, Nei Mongol, Ningxia, Qinghai, Shaanxi, Shandong, Shanxi, Sichuan, Xinjiang and Xi-zang (Chinese Tibet).

 It is listed with Iris bloudowii, Iris humilis, Iris ruthenica, Iris sibirica, Iris tenuifolia and Iris tigridia as being found in the Altai-Sayan region (where Russia, China, Mongolia and Kazakhstan come together).

 It is regarded as a wildflower in India and China.